Seby Zavala Player Props: White Sox vs. Tigers

-On Saturday, Seby Zavala (coming off going 0-for-1) and the Chicago White Sox play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
-First pitch is at 2:10 PM ET.
+Seby Zavala -- batting .136 with a walk and two RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Detroit Tigers, with Matthew Boyd on the mound, on June 4 at 2:10 PM ET.

-In his most recent game he had a hitless showing (0-for-1) against the Tigers.
+In his last game he had a hitless showing (0-for-1) against the Tigers.

 Seby Zavala Game Info & Props vs. the Tigers